ucdavisdatalab/Spatial_SQL/README.md

 You don't have to save a query as a table to view it in QGIS.
 Sometimes you just want to see the results, but don't need to keep a table that you might not need later.
 Let's see the spatial join we just did in the QGIS map canvas:

 1. After you run the code to do the spatial join above, you will see a check box below the table that says *Load as new layer*.
 Click in the box to check it off.
 New options will appear.
+1. Check the box next to  *Column with unique values* and select *id* from the list.
 1. Check the box next to *Geometry column* and select *geom* from the list.
 1. Fill in the *Layer name (prefix)* with "Flowlines in Watersheds".
 1. Click the *Load* button.
 It may take it a few minutes to load because the *flowlines* layer is large.